tangle-network/protocol-solidity/README.md

 <h2 id="start"> Getting Started  🎉 </h2>

-For additional information, please refer to the [Webb protocol-solidity implementation docs](https://webb-tools.github.io/protocol-solidity/) 📝.
-Have feedback on how to improve protocol-ink?
+For additional information, please refer to the [Webb protocol-solidity implementation docs](https://webb-tools.github.io/protocol-solidity/) and the official [Webb docs site](http://docs.webb.tools/) 📝.
+Have feedback on how to improve protocol-solidity?
 Or have a specific question to ask?
-Checkout the [Anchor Protocol Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/anchor-protocol) 💬.
+Checkout the [Anchor System Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/anchor-protocol) 💬.

 ## Prerequisites